-10:00-12:30 Bellini, Tintoretto, Titian, Giorgione, Veronese, Biographies of artists and introductions to major monuments (linked on carmen ~10pgs) Royal Museum Greenwhich, "Climate Change Clues Hidden in a Canaletto Painting" (~3pgs)Madden, Venice: A New History, p.
-173-193 Friday May 15 10:00-12:30 "Anachronic Venice": History and Temporality in an ancient- yet-living (and constantly rebuilt and restored) city Read (for today):Nagel and Wood, Anachronic Renaissance, "Introduction: The Plural Temporality of the Work of Art," (p.8-18)Madden, Venice: A New History, p.
-194-212 2.5 Total Instruction Hrs Week 1 12.5 Monday May 18 Modern Venice: Decadence, Disrepair, and Reinvention Read (for today):Madden, Venice: A New History (p 372-399)Guggenheim, Confessions of an Art Addict (p.
-117-141) 2.5 Tuesday May 19 The Biennale: History of the exhibition and the architectural politics of the national pavilions Read (for today):Venice and the Anthropocene, (65-69)Cantanacci, "Beyond the Giardini" (p.
-78-86)Martini, "Pavilion Architecture at the Venice Biennale" (101-117) 2.5 Wednesday May 20 The Biennale: Current Edition, and Pavilion Assignments Read (for today):Filapovic, "Bienniology" (10pgs) Mulazzanni, Guide to the Pavilions of the Venice Biennale since 1887 (selected paged based on your assigned country - see Carmen!)Popular Press articles and reviews of the current 2.5 biennale (see links on Carmen) (~p 10 pgs) Homework: Pavilion Research for site presentation and reports.
-Thursday May 21 Venice's ecological history and future; the relationship between tourism and climate change Read (for today):Da Mosto, The Science of Saving Venice, 44-83 (lots of pics and graphs in this reading; shorter than it seems!)
+Watch short documentaries on architectural and civic engineering in Venice: "The Crazy Engineering of Venice" (9:27) "How Venice was Built on a Swamp (2:54) "Venice Explained (18:59) Thursday May 14 10:00-12:30 Key Renaissance Artists and their sites: Veneziano, Bellini, Tintoretto, Titian, Giorgione, Veronese, Read (for today): Biographies of artists and introductions to major monuments (linked on carmen ~10pgs) Royal Museum Greenwich, "Climate Change Clues Hidden in a Canaletto Painting" (~3pgs) Madden, Venice: A New History , p.
+173-193 2.5 Friday May 15 10:00-12:30 "Anachronic Venice": History and Temporality in an ancient- yet-living (and constantly rebuilt and restored) city Read (for today): Nagel and Wood, Anachronic Renaissance , "Introduction: The Plural Temporality of the Work of Art," (p.8-18) Madden, Venice: A New History, p.
+194-212 2.5 Monday May 18 Modern Venice: Decadence, Disrepair, and Reinvention Total Instruction Hrs Week 1 Read (for today): Madden, Venice: A New History (p 372-399) Guggenheim, Confessions of an Art Addict (p.
+117-141) 12.5 2.5 Tuesday May 19 The Biennale: History of the exhibition and the architectural politics of the national pavilions Read (for today): Venice and the Anthropocene, (65-69) Cantanacci, "Beyond the Giardini" (p.
+78-86) 2.5

+Martini, "Pavilion Architecture at the Venice Biennale" (101-117) Wednesday May 20 The Biennale: Current Edition, and Pavilion Assignments Read (for today): Filapovic, "Bienniology" (10pgs) Mulazzanni, Guide to the Pavilions of the Venice Biennale since 1887 (selected paged based on your assigned country - see Carmen!)
+Popular Press articles and reviews of the current biennale (see links on Carmen) (~p 10 pgs) Homework: Pavilion Research for site presentation and reports.
+2.5 Thursday May 21 Venice's ecological history and future; the relationship between tourism and climate change Read (for today): Da Mosto, The Science of Saving Venice , 44-83 (lots of pics and graphs in this reading; shorter than it seems!)
 2.5 Friday May 22 Venetian Environment and Ecology continued.
-DUE: Art, Architecture, Ecology QUIZ Read (for today):Venice and the Anthropocene, p.
-9-40, 55-58, 111-124Guaraldo, "Resisting the Tourist Gaze," (101-124) 2.5 Total Instruction Hrs Week 2 12.5 Saturday May 23 Pack and Prepare!
-Depart tonight to arrive in Venice in the morning of May 24 Homework: Go over your packing and document checklist to make sure you have everything!
+DUE: Art, Architecture, Ecology QUIZ Read (for today): Venice and the Anthropocene, p.
+9-40, 55-58, 111-124 Guaraldo, "Resisting the Tourist Gaze," (101-124) 2.5 Saturday Pack and Prepare!
+Total Instruction Hrs Week 2 Homework: 12.5 May 23 Depart tonight to arrive in Venice in the morning of May 24 Go over your packing and document checklist to make sure you have everything!
 Total Instruction Hrs. in Columbus 25